Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack: Plot

-Godzilla and Baragon surface and battle in Hakone, with the former killing the latter.
+Godzilla surfaces in Yaizu and battles Baragon in Hakone, killing the smaller guardian.
 Yuri is injured during the fray and goes on her own after Takeda refuses to take her to Godzilla's location.
-After the jets fail to stop Godzilla, Tachibana sets up a defense line in Yokohama.
-Mothra metamorphoses into her imago form and joins Ghidorah in battling Godzilla, but are overpowered.
-Godzilla attempts to attack the soldiers, but Mothra sacrifices herself and imbues her spirit into Ghidorah.
-An empowered Ghidorah injures and drags Godzilla underwater.
-Amidst this, Tachibana and his colleague Yutaka Hirose board miniature submarines to launch D-3 missiles into Godzilla's wound.
+When the JSDF's jets fail to stop Godzilla's course toward Tokyo, Tachibana sets up a defensive line in Yokohama.
+As Mothra emerges from her cocoon in her imago form, Isayama awakens Ghidorah to combat Godzilla.
+However, Godzilla overpowers both guardians and attempts to attack the JSDF soldiers.
+Mothra sacrifices herself, transferring her spirit to Ghidorah.
+The empowered dragon injures and drags Godzilla underwater.
+Amidst this, Tachibana and his colleague Yutaka Hirose board miniature Satsuma submarines to launch D-03 missiles into Godzilla's wound.

-During Yuri and Takeda report on the struggle from Yokohama Bay Bridge that later collapses from Godzilla's atomic breath, the shrine stone falls from Takeda's pocket and revives Ghidorah, who saves Yuri and Takeda from their fall before they swim ashore while the monsters continue to fight.
-Godzilla kills Ghidorah, which unleash the spirits of the guardian monsters to drag Godzilla underwater, allowing Tachibana enters Godzilla's body through its mouth.
-As Godzilla attempts to kill Yuri and Takeda, Tachibana fires a D-3 missile at its wound, causing its atomic breath to escape through the gaping wound and build pressure within Godzilla.
-Tachibana escapes as Godzilla sinks and explodes after attempting to kill the former with its atomic breath.
+As the battle continues, the Yokohama Bay Bridge collapses under Godzilla's atomic breath while Yuri and Takeda are reporting from it.
+A shrine stone falls from Takeda's pocket and revives the injured Ghidorah, who saves Yuri and Takeda from their fall, and they swim ashore while the monsters continue to fight.
+Godzilla defeats Ghidorah, but the combined spirits of the Guardian Monsters pull Godzilla deep beneath the sea.
+Tachibana enters the creature through its mouth and fires a final D-03 missile from the inside.
+Godzilla resurfaces and attempts to kill Yuri and Takeda with its atomic breath, but the ray erupts through the shoulder wound instead, building pressure within Godzilla.
+Tachibana escapes as Godzilla sinks and explodes.

-As Japan rejoices at their victory, Yuri's colleagues discover all trace of Isayama has vanished from their recordings and that he was killed during the first Godzilla attack.
-Meanwhile, Yuri reunites with Tachibana, who salutes his colleagues and the guardian monsters.
+As Japan rejoices in victory, Yuri's colleagues discover all traces of Isayama have vanished from their recordings and that he had disappeared, presumed dead, during the 1954 Godzilla attack at age 75.
+Meanwhile, Yuri reunites with Tachibana, who salutes his colleagues and the Guardian Monsters.
 On the ocean floor, Godzilla's disembodied heart continues to beat.